 There is no capital gains tax on a non-resident's sale of shares in a company limited by shares.
 However, for tax residents, such profits are subject to the AMT.
-An individual's AMT is computed based on the following two formulas:
+An individual's AMT for the year 2024 is computed based on the following two formulas:

-taxable income + foreign source income + insurance payout portion in excess of TWD 33.3 million + capital gains earned from selling units of privately placed investment trust funds + tax deduction claimed for non-cash based donations made = income subject to AMT
+taxable income + foreign source income + insurance payout portion in excess of TWD 33.3 million + net capital gains earned from selling none public company shares, units of privately placed investment trust funds + tax deduction claimed for non-cash based donations made = income subject to AMT

-(Income Subject to AMT - TWD6.7 million)\20% = Alternative Minimum Tax Payable.
+(Income Subject to AMT - TWD7.5 million)20% = Alternative Minimum Tax Payable.